 If you describe something that requires one of these, the AI will tell you it's not supported and suggest the closest available alternative.

-Third-party JavaScript libraries
+Third-party libraries and packages

 Fonts